 Slippery Rock University's Master of Accountancy will prepare students to reach the 150-hour education requirement for the certified public accountant (CPA) certification.
 Students who have a master's degree will need less work experience in order to be licensed as CPAs - 1 year of work experience and a master's degree instead of the 2 year's work experience if candidates have a bachelor's degree and 150 credits.
 The Pennsylvania State Board of Accountancy requires that CPA candidates hold a bachelor's degree, at minimum, and have no fewer than 150 semester hours of formal education with a minimum of 36 credits of coursework in accounting.

 Accounting undergraduate students will have the opportunity to participate in the 4+1 program and earn a BSBA and Master of Accountancy in 5 years.
 Students participating in this option may elect to take up to four graduate courses as undergraduates.

 - A 30 credit professional degree that can be completed in 12 months (full-time) and 24 months (part-time)

-- Flexible enrollment: can enroll full-time or part-time (fall or spring start only)
+- Flexible enrollment: can enroll full-time or part-time (fall, winter, spring, summer)

-- There will generally be two 100% online classes each semester (fall and spring) as well as two blended classes.
-Classes offered in summer and winter terms are 100% online.
+- There will generally be two 100% online classes each semester (fall and spring) as well as two blended classes

 - On-site courses are offered at the Regional Learning Alliance (RLA) in Cranberry Township, PA either one or two nights per week depending on part-time or full-time status with an online component (blended)